 Complete Medicare Insurance Agent Training

-As you know, Medicare is a federal program, which means Medicare Advantage (MA) plans are administered by the government.
-To keep everything on the up and up, there are rules for selling these plans, resulting in required certifications, such as America’s Health Insurance Plans (AHIP) training.
+As you know, Medicare is a federal program, which means Medicare Advantage (MA) plans are offered by private insurers and administered by the government.
+To keep everything on the up and up, there are rules for selling these plans, resulting in required certifications, such as America’s Health Insurance Plans (AHIP) training or NABIP Medicare and compliace certification.

 Create a Well-Rounded Medicare Portfolio

-It’s essential that you offer a wide range of Medicare products to ensure you’re prepared to meet the needs of a variety of clients.
+It’s essential that you offer a wide range of Medicare products, from both regional and national carriers, to ensure you’re prepared to meet the needs of a variety of clients.
 One plan does not fit all and losing sales because your portfolio is missing a type of coverage option will hurt your wallet and your business.

 Which Medicare Products Should I Choose?